BICYCLE REPAIR |

 Wipe the chain clean.
 The easiest way to clean a chain is to put

-on some disposable gloves and wipe the links with a rag dampened in your
+and wipe the links with a rag dampened in your favorite chain lubricant

-favorite chain lubricant (mine is ProGold
+(mine is ProGold ProLink

-ProLink Chain Lube).
+Chain Lube).
 As long as the chain isnt really grimy, youll

-be able to wipe off the greasy mess (photo) with a few minutes of
+be able to wipe off the greasy mess (photo) with a few minutes

-remains lubed. |
+your chain remains lubed. |

-also just use your favorite lube) because it contains oil and won't completely
+just use your favorite lube) because it contains oil and won't completely

 strip the chain of lube.
 You don't want to strip the chain because it's

-difficult to get lube back between the small parts that comprise the chain
+difficult to get lube back between the small parts that comprise the

-and if you don't, it can develop squeaks
+chain and if you don't, it can develop squeaks

 that won't go away. |